rushjs1/clock.nvim/README.md

 `:ClockStartTimer` Start the pomodoro timer.

+`:ClockSelectTime` Opens the window to select a duration for the timer.

 `:ClockToggleTimer` Toggle the pomodoro timer floating window(timer continues to run in the background).

 `:ClockStopTimer` Stop and clear the pomodoro timer.